Skip to main content

 Are There Side Effects?

-The most common side effects are nausea, abdominal pain and loose bowel movements.
+The common possible side effects are nausea, abdominal pain and loose bowel movements.
+Flu like symptoms can be experienced with both oral or IV zoledronic acid (more common with IV than oral).
 Bone, joint and/or muscle pain has been reported in patients taking bisphosphonates; such reports have been infrequent.
-There is a small risk of ulcers in the esophagus with both alendronate and risedronate, especially if taken incorrectly.
 The most common side effects of zoledronic acid, which usually only last a day or two, are fever, pain in the muscles, bones or joints, and headache.
-There have been rare cases of kidney dysfunction following infusions of zoledronic acid.
+There have been rare cases of kidney dysfunction or low calcium following infusions of zoledronic acid.
 In the vast majority of cases, this has been reversible.